vk-cs/terraform-provider-vkcs/docs/resources/kubernetes_node_group.md

 # vkcs_kubernetes_node_group

+> **Warning**
+> This resource is intended for first-generation VKCS Kubernetes clusters and should not be used for new deployments.
+Use the `v2` version instead.

 Provides a cluster node group resource.
 This can be used to create, modify and delete cluster's node group.

 ## Example Usage